As the cheesy saying goes, there is no "I" in team. However, there are a few in "hiring mistake."

-Hire well and you’ll have a high performing and happy team.
-Hire just one wrong person, fondly known as a "hiring mistake," and you’ll spend a lot of time and emotional energy trying to fix your team.
+Hire well and you’re more likely to have a high performing and happy team.
+Hire just one wrong person, commonly known as a "hiring mistake," and you’ll spend a lot of time, energy, and money trying to fix your team.

 To hire well, you need to have an effective process full of checks and balances in place.
-Notice I used the word “process," as hiring consists of many more components than just the classic face-to-face interview.
+We asked HubSpot sales managers for their tips for avoiding costly hiring mistakes.
+Here’s what they had to say.

-I’ve heard too many hiring managers say “I’ll know the right person when I meet him or her” when asked to describe the ideal candidate for an open position.
-Maybe that’s true, but that mindset can lead to terrible inefficiencies.
+Many hiring managers approach the hiring process feeling like they’ll know the right candidate when they meet them.
+That mindset can lead to terrible inefficiencies, and leaves room for bias to impact hiring decisions.
 Interviews are time consuming; you’ll waste a lot of time talking to the wrong people if you don’t take a first step of putting a thorough and accurate job description down on paper.

 The job description serves a couple of important purposes.
 First, it tells the candidate what the job will be like and who you are looking for.
-Second, it forces you to be thoughtful about the attributes someone must have to be successful in this role.
+Second, it forces you to be thoughtful about the attributes someone must have or be willing to develop to be successful in this role.

-The exercise of writing a solid “JD” (job description) will help you envision what this person will be doing day-to-day and what skills and experiences are required to do the job well.
+The exercise of writing a solid job description will help you envision what this person will be doing day-to-day and what skills and experiences are required to do the job well.
 Be sure to include two sections: